quat1024/garden/garden/now/index.md

 Yet another netizen's "now" page which will fall out-of-date within two weeks.
 As if you cared about what I'm up to anyway!

+## Jul 1, 2025

+The mods monorepo project is coming together, slowly.
+Yak shaving a full-featured config API i can use across fabric and forge, and yak shaving a custom file format to use because JSON sucks and TOML also sucks.
+Looking forward to integrating all the random tiny things that end up copy-pasted across all my projects.

+Although I haven't worked on it lately because i'm distracted by Anthrocon packing.
+Leaving for anthrocon tomorrow! wow !

 ## Jun 20, 2025

 It's coming up on the end of "the semester I didn't take"...
 I didn't sign up for summer classes and took a break instead, which I am regretting.
 I think the break was useful for the first week or two but now I am going stir crazy.
 At least it freed up some time to attend Anthrocon later?